 - Prostate Cancer, Testicular Cancer, Tomotherapy, Brachytherapy, Gynecologic Cancer, Urologic Cancer, Pediatric Cancer

 - Assistant Professor

 Kara Romano, MD, received her undergraduate degree and completed her residency at UVA before joining the faculty in 2018.

-Passionate about being involved in a patient’s care from the beginning, throughout treatment and follow-up care, Romano specializes in treating a variety of gynecologic cancers, including endometrial cancer and a prospective trial of combination EBRT and MRI-guided, dose-differentiated HDR prostate brachytherapy boost for unfavorable-intermediate, high, and very high-risk prostate cancer.
+Passionate about being involved in a patient’s care from the beginning, throughout treatment and follow-up care.
+Romano specializes in treating a variety of gynecologic cancers, including endometrial cancer and a prospective trial of combination EBRT and MRI-guided, dose-differentiated HDR prostate brachytherapy boost for unfavorable-intermediate, high, and very high-risk prostate cancer.
 She is one of three providers at UVA trained to perform image-guided brachytherapy for gynecologic cancers.
 This novel approach to care was pioneered at UVA and it allows doctors to tailor the radiation dose after one application based on MRI results that reveal a tumor’s response.

 In addition to clinical care, Romano is an enthusiastic mentor and teacher for residents and medical students.
 She is also an active researcher, focusing primarily on clinical outcomes.
 In addition, Romano is part of a UVA investigator-initiated trial to determine the efficacy of vaginal cuff brachytherapy to treat endometrial cancer.